Hacked for the Holidays

 Because Cheryl from inside sales decided to go online shopping… on company time, with her company email address.
 Last spring she innocently searched for the perfect handcrafted oil diffuser to give her best friend Susan from Shipping/Receiving.
 Searching high and low, she found the perfect one from a small artisan website she found on page 39 of a Google search.
 Eagerly registering for the site with her work email and a slight variation of her office computer’s password, Cheryl completed her transaction and closed the browser before her manager could see what she was doing.
 Cheryl was about to have a very bad day, and she wouldn’t know it for 174 days.

 Back to our hacker.
 He just got Cheryl’s email and password.
-Conveniently, Cheryl’s email address domain pointed him right to her place of work… a $100mm size sales and distribution company.
+Conveniently, Cheryl’s email address domain pointed him right to her place of work… a mid-size sales and distribution company.
 Our hacker just did a happy dance.

 He proceeds to search the web for customers, vendors, anyone who might have a relationship with your company.
 He finds ACME Corp, a supplier of terrible roadrunner traps, that your company buys its raw materials from.
 He buys a domain similar to ACME Corp’s, and creates a fake email pretending to be ACME’s Accounting Controller (whose profile he found on ACME’s own website).